 Goldfinches are diurnal feeders.
 This means that these birds will likely be seen during the daylight hours, hanging on the seed heads, in the quest to access their beloved seeds.

-- Goldfinches will often form a communal roost with linnets, greenfinches, and chaffinches.
+- Goldfinches often form a communal roost with linnets, greenfinches, and chaffinches.

 - Before nightfall, these mixed flocks head to their preferred roost sites, which can change from time to time.

-- A vital fact worth noting is that the roost site can be very far from where goldfinches feed, meaning they have to engage in a lot of traveling before feeding.
+- A vital fact worth noting is that the roost site can be very far from where goldfinches feed, meaning they must travel extensively before feeding.

 How Much Do Goldfinches Eat?

-On average, birds tend to consume about a half or a quarter of their body weight each day to sustain their lives.
+On average, birds consume about half or a quarter of their body weight daily to sustain their lives.

 - Considering how goldfinches are very active, particularly the lesser goldfinches, it makes sense that they would need to eat as much food to sustain their high energy levels.
 These birds can even hang upside down to gain access to their food.